 John Squire was appointed the first keeper on December 6, 1798, but he immediately refused the position.
 A week later, Thomas Burgher of New York City accepted the post, and the station became operational shortly thereafter.
 Another of the early keepers of the lighthouse was John Gardiner, who provided the land for the lighthouse, and when he passed away in 1812 his son, John H. Gardiner, was appointed in his stead.

 Rocks, extending northward and eastward from the point for three-quarters of a mile, have seen more shipwrecks than any other location on Long Island’s northern shore.
 During just one storm in December 1811, at least sixty ships and most of their crew were lost on the rocks.
-A particularly bad shipwreck motivated residents to petition Congress to raise the tower’s height to 73 feet.
+A particularly bad shipwreck motivated residents to petition Congress to raise the tower’s height to seventy-three feet.